Skip to main content

 -rw-r--r-- 1 root root 1.0G Dec 10 07:57 backup-data-2

 Step 5.
-Detach the connected volume
+Unmount and detach the volume

 sudo umount /mnt/restore